rick825/Freelance-99Family/updates.md

 ✔Below are the latest updates

+🔅Update -05 Feb 2024
+💨01.
+Updated - Footer - for all Html files, All CSS files
+        ✔ Todo  - replace all HTML Files with new ones.

+ 💨02.
+Updated - Nav Section - for all Html files, All CSS files
+        ✔ Todo  - replace all HTML and CSS Files with new ones.

+💨03.
+Updated - Sub-category.html, product.html, cart.html & wishlist.html with "Bag" in place of cart .
+        ✔ Todo  - replace all above mentioned HTML and CSS Files with new ones.
+                 - Also replace icon folder with newone.

+🔅Update -03 Feb 2024 -> Edit Profile and Add Address 💨01.
+Added - edit-profile.html and add-address.html
+        ✔ Todo - Add HTML Files from "/main/user/foruser" .

+💨02.
+Updated File - account.html-(line 195) and account.css.
+        ✔ Todo - replace these HTML and CSS File with new ones.

 🔅Update -03 Feb 2024
 💨01.
 Updated File - account.html, cart.html, order.html and wishlist.html.
         ✔ Todo - replace all HTML Files  from  "/main/user/foruser" with new ones.

 💨02.
 Updated File - Product.css, Mobile.css, cart.css, order.css, wishlist.css and Account.css.
         ✔ Todo - replace all css Files from "/assets/css"  with new ones.

 🔅Update -30 Jan 2024